-The LTM aimed to capture what made teaching and learning distinctive at Royal Roads.
-It identified eleven elements that were common to the university's approach to teaching and learning: outcomes-based, technology-enhanced, experiential and authentic, learning community, team-based, integrative, applied, engaged learning, action/applied research, supportive and flexible.
-These elements presented a description of Royal Roads' then-current educational practices.
-Identifying, defining and articulating the LTM, and then engaging in multiple community-wide dialogues and workshops, created the context for identifying, building and aligning a unique identity across the institution.
+The LTM aimed to capture what made teaching and learning distinctive at RRU.
+It identified eleven elements that were common to RRU's approach to teaching and learning: outcomes-based, technology-enhanced, experiential and authentic, learning community, team-based, integrative, applied, engaged learning, action/applied research, supportive and flexible.
+These elements presented a description of RRU's then-current educational practices.
+Identifying, defining and articulating the LTM, and then engaging in multiple RRU community-wide dialogues and workshops, created the context for identifying, building and aligning a unique identity across the institution.
 The LTM has been used as the basis for strategic and academic planning as well as in faculty, staff and student recruitment, training and development.
-Most importantly, the LTM provided a platform for important conversations to occur across the university about what learning and teaching means in a Royal Roads context (Doug Hamilton, personal communication, May 9, 2018).
+Most importantly, the LTM provided a platform for important conversations to occur across the university about what learning and teaching means in a RRU context (Doug Hamilton, personal communication, May 9, 2018).

-The original intent of the LTM was to foster ongoing and continuous reflection on what it means to learn and teach at Royal Roads.
-Since the inception of that model, faculty, staff and students have continued to engage in dialogue and meaningmaking related to its elements, both informally and formally.
-Given the shifting post-secondary education landscape, rapidly changing educational technology, and new personnel joining the university, the time was right to formally re-examine and revise the model as the next step in its continual evolution.
-This revision project provided the opportunity to continue to evolve a framework for deep dialogue about concepts, practices, values and processes that make Royal Roads unique.
-This LRTM project undertook an extensive consultation process from December 2016 to August 2017 with the university community staff, faculty, students, alumni and school advisory council members-that harnessed our collective energy, passion and expertise.
-(Our research methods are outlined in the Appendix.)
-This document describes the LTRM, current practice and practice to which we aspire.
+The original intent of the LTM was to foster ongoing and continuous reflection on what it means to learn and teach at RRU.
+Since the inception of that model, faculty, staff and students have continued to engage in dialogue and meaning-making related to its elements, both informally and formally.
+Given the shifting post-secondary education landscape, rapidly changing educational technology, and new personnel joining RRU, the time was right to formally re-examine and revise the model as the next step in its continual evolution.
+This revision project provided the opportunity to continue to evolve a framework for deep dialogue about concepts, practices, values and processes that make RRU unique.
+This LRTM project undertook an extensive consultation process from December 2016 to August 2017 with the RRU community-staff, faculty, students, alumni and school advisory council members-that harnessed the collective energy, passion and expertise at RRU.
+(Our research methods are outlined in Appendix A.) This document describes the LTRM, current practice and practice to which RRU aspires.